 Cooler & Gorgeous Saturday

-Our sky clears out for the rest of the evening and we will have a mostly clear sky tonight.
-We have northwest winds will start to relax and low temperatures tonight will be in the mid 40s - that’s a big drop compared to the upper 50s/low 60s we had last night.
+Temperatures this morning will be in the mid 40s - that’s a big drop compared to the upper 50s/low 60s we had to start off Friday.
 We continue to see the cooler and drier air sinking in for Saturday.
-That keeps the clouds away and we expect to see a lot of sunshine tomorrow.
-Highs on Saturday will be in the upper 50s/low 60s.
+That keeps the clouds away and we expect to see a lot of sunshine throughout the day with highs in the upper 50s/low 60s.

 Another storm system dives into Texas Sunday and will bring us another cold front!
 Sunday’s front is expected to drop temperatures into the mid-to-upper 50s for highs, bring us 25-30 MPH wind gusts, and also bring some of us rain.
 A few scattered showers may form during the midday and afternoon hours near and east of I-35.
 Rain chances are near 40% and it will be a cold rain since behind the front temperatures will be dropping!